Three Inbox Zero techniques that work

 Each day, put all new emails in their designated folder before you work on them 🤯

-🔻 RISK REDUCTION: Leave each new email as 'Unread' and highlight urgent emails
+🔻 RISK REDUCTION: Leave each new email as 'Unread' and highlight urgent emails.

 With this particular Inbox Zero technique, I recommend having a folder called ‘Action’.
 All emails that require you to take any action go into this folder.
 It will save you time having to find them later.